themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 layout: componentLayout
 title: Svelte Dark Mode - Flowbite
 breadcrumb_title: Svelte Dark mode
-component_title: Dark mode
+component_title: Darkmode
 dir: Components
 description: Learn how to configure and build a dark mode switcher for Flowbite using Tailwind CSS and start developing with the components from the library
 thumnailSize: w-24
 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' const components = 'DarkMode'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)
 </script>

 In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS: